-Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help
+Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help: ‘She Abandoned Me’

 Alison then went on to criticize Mariah for spending a whopping $40,000 a month for a Beverly Hills mansion.
 She also claimed that the singer even spends more money on her dogs in a week than what she spends in a year.

-Mariah’s estranged sister reportedly couldn’t help but feel “bitter” knowing that the singer is living such a lavish lifestyle and does not even bother to help her out.
+Mariah’s estranged sister reportedly couldn’t help but feel “bitter” knowing that the singer is living such lavish lifestyle and not even bother to help her out.

 “You know I try not to be bitter but it is difficult when I see her lifestyle, the big house, always flying around in private jets.”